EBS 올림포스 영어독해 기본1 (22개정) 5강

 All the ____ arrived nervous, as expected.

-The ____ were eye-opening.
+The results ____ eye-opening.